everestial/VCF-Simplify/README.md

    ### if no options are provided then all the INFO, FORMAT fields are represented from all the SAMPLE
     python3 vcf_simplify-v1.py --vcf input_test.vcf --out simplified_vcf.txt

+## Upcoming features:
+  - ability to add `genotype bases` to the output table
+  - write the table back to vcf file